Ford Mustang (third generation): 1983–1986

 The new Mustang SVO appeared first in 1984 and was produced through 1986.
 The 2.3 L turbocharged inline-four produced initially 175 hp for 1984, uprated to 205 hp beginning halfway through the 1985 model year, and ending with 200 hp for 1986.
 Four-wheel disc brakes, 16-inch wheels, and an SVO-specific bi-plane rear spoiler were a few of the differences between the SVO and the rest of the Mustang line.
 The unique front fascia featured an offset hood intake duct for the turbo intercooler and a grille-less nose with sunken single rectangular sealed beam headlamps, flush inboard parking lamps, and wraparound outer turn-signal lamps.
 The front end was intended to use flush aerodynamic composite headlamps with replaceable bulbs, but the US DOT had not approved these in time for production.
 Aero headlamps finally appeared on the 1985½ SVO.

 Hagerty (Insurance), specializing in classic cars, calls the introduction of the first 200 hp Mustang in 1985 the end of the Malaise era in American auto design.
+Although, most enthusiasts agree that the 1982 Mustang GT with its new 5.0 HO engine package, was the car that signaled the end of that era.

 For 1985, the front fascia was restyled with a grille-less nose with a horizontal air intake slot.
 The Mustang GT received new E5AE cylinder heads, a revised Holley four-barrel carburetor, a new and more aggressive roller camshaft (only in models with the manual transmission), less restrictive exhaust manifolds, and a pseudo-dual exhaust which brought more power to a conservatively rated 210 hp engine.
 This would be the last carbureted V8 in the Mustang.
 The 1985 model year dropped the L and Turbo GT, leaving the LX, GT, and SVO models.
 For 1986, Ford released the first multiport fuel-injected 302 CID V8, rated at 200 hp.